1700 François Halma Map of Africa

 The Prime Suspect

-On balance, the key geographical features of the map bear closest resemblance to the geography appearing in De Fer's maps beginning in 1698.
-Halma did not follow De Fer in his delineation of the coastline - especially eschewing De Fer's puzzling treatment of the coast in the vicinity of the Cape of Good Hope.
-Many of the idiosyncrasies of Halma's coastline may well be ascribed to an effort to correct De Fer's fancies to a more conventional presentation of the shape of the continent.
+On balance, the key geographical features of the map bear the closest resemblance to the geography of De Fer's maps beginning in 1698.
+Halma did not follow De Fer in his delineation of the coastline - especially eschewing De Fer's puzzling treatment of the Cape of Good Hope.
+It is likely that the many peculiarities of Halma's coastline may represent an attempt to reconcile De Fer's cartography to more conventional presentations of the continent.

 A Magnificent Baroque Cartouche

-The title cartouche is shown inscribed on a stone block, on which is seated the female representation of Africa.
-Ivory tusks lie at her feet, as do two medallions bearing Pharaonic imagery.
-The foreground is full of dangerous animals: a lion, two snakes, and a tremendous scorpion.
-In the mountainous, forested background several elephants can be seen.
+The title cartouche is illustrated inscribed on a stone block, on which is seated a female representation of Africa.
+Ivory tusks lie at her feet, as do two medallions bearing pharaonic imagery.
+The foreground is occupied by dangerous animals: a lion, two snakes, and a tremendous scorpion.
+Elephants can be recognized in the mountainous, forested background.

 Publication History and Census